 In contrast, normal alcohol use involves drinking in moderation, which means setting limits on the amount and frequency of alcohol consumption, drinking with meals or socializing, and not experiencing negative consequences from alcohol use.

 People who drink in moderation can enjoy the social and pleasurable aspects of alcohol while minimizing the risks associated with excessive drinking.
 This means that there is less of a chance of suffering from alcohol addiction symptoms.

 Importance of Seeking Professional Help When Struggling With AUD

 It’s important to note that alcohol addiction is a serious condition that can have significant negative impacts on a person’s life.
-If you are concerned about your alcohol use or the alcohol use of someone you know, seeking professional help is recommended.2

 Some key differences between normal alcohol use and alcohol addiction include:

 Tolerance and Withdrawal

 People with alcohol addiction symptoms often need to drink more to achieve the same desired effect and may experience withdrawal symptoms when they try to stop or reduce their alcohol consumption.